vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-history.md

 minutes had been in April 2025, and prior to that I had exceeded 5 minutes on the right leg but not the left leg on 2025-03-28) I increased the duration threshold for both legs to 5 minutes.

+### Duration threshold increase to 6 minutes on 2026-01-27

+On Tuesday 2026-01-27, after the second consecutive attempt where I exceeded 6 minutes on each leg, I increased the duration threshold to 6 minutes on each leg.
+The most recent durations are:

+* Right leg: 425 seconds on 2026-01-27, 391 seconds on 2025-12-13
+* Left leg: 399 seconds on 2026-01-27, 366 seconds on 2025-12-17